The Ultimate Guide to Reduce Checkout Abandonment and Increase Conversions

 From here, determine where the leaks are, prioritize the biggest drop-offs, and isolate ways of improving checkout abandonment rates.
 Consider prompting users with a popup that asks about their exit intent to understand why they are leaving and apply the feedback in future iterations.
 Consider auto-saving carts when they are abandoned so users can return to where they left off.

 If current strategies are failing without reason, connect users to customer support.
-This could solve the problem and, at the very least, it could help bring your attention to a problem in the purchasing funnel.
+This could solve the problem; at the very least, it could help bring to your attention a problem in the purchasing funnel.
+Sometimes, if customers are stuck in the funnel or are unable to make a purchase, they will reach out to customer support.
+Get this feedback from the team and fix the issues based on severeness.

 3. Send abandoned checkout emails